 Pryor-Binney House is clearly an asset to the surrounding area and proposed district.
 It is one of three Halifax House style buildings on Morris Street.
 The house is compatible in terms of architectural style, elevation, and materials with neighboring buildings on Hollis Street and Barrington Street.

 Present Owner(s): 2166439 Nova Scotia

-Ltd.
+Ltd. Original Owner(s): William Pryor Jr.

-Address: 5184 Morris Street
+Address: 5184 Morris Street Occupation: Merchant

 Halifax, NS B3J 1B3